mui/material-ui/docs/src/pages/components/progress/progress.md

 ## Limitations

+### High CPU Load

-Under heavy load, you might lose the stroke dash animation or see random CircularProgress ring widths.
+Under heavy load, you might lose the stroke dash animation or see random `CircularProgress` ring widths.
 You should run processor intensive operations in a web worker or by batch in order not to block the main rendering thread.

 ![heavy load](/static/images/progress/heavy-load.gif)